 Let’s take strawberries as an example.
-You would assume that two strawberries are always more than one strawberry, and a strawberry that weighs 18 grams is more than the one that weights 12 grams.
+You would assume that two strawberries are always “more” than one strawberry, and a strawberry that weighs 18 grams is “more” than one that weights 12 grams.
+And “more” strawberries are better and make us happier than “less” strawberries.
 Let’s verify if that’s the case.

-But why do you buy strawberries to begin with?
+But why buy strawberries to begin with?
 It’s not really the size that you are after.
-You chose big ones assuming that they’d serve your goal better – more filling and delicious strawberries at a lower price.
+You chose big ones assuming that they serve your goal better – more filling and delicious strawberries at a lower price.
 But was your assumption correct?
 Was there a reasonable correlation between the size/weight and the level of your satisfaction?

-For the first goal – to fill your tummy – size and weight look to be the right indicators, because “how filling” is about calories, which is about quantity: 100 grams (33 cal) of strawberries are more filling than 20 grams (7 cal).
+For the first goal – to fill your tummy – size and weight look to be the right indicators, because “how filling” is about calories, which is about quantity: 100 grams (33 cal.) of strawberries are more filling than 20 grams (7 cal.).
 Then what about the second goal?
 How were size and weight helpful to find tasty strawberries?
-To find that out, you have to cut open them.
+To find that out, you have to cut them open.

 Now let’s take a look at strawberries of “less” – smaller in size and lesser in weight.
 In this particular case, they are organic and heirloom strawberries grown by a local farmer.
 Since they are heirloom, the size looks how strawberries looked decades ago.
 They are the size at which they can grow best.
 If you are used to the strawberries sold at grocery stores, they may look awfully small.